Souvik-Mandal-Harvard/ES_GPU/README.md

 `apt install ffmpeg`
 * Installing [scikit-video](http://www.scikit-video.org/stable/)
 `pip install scikit-video`
+* Installing tables
+`pip install tables

 ### Run Docker Container
 Once you have created your Docker contianer, the libraries' versions and environment should all be set for you to run through our pipeline.
+You do not have to recreate the container after you have everything setup.
 ### Step 1: Start/Restart Container
 `docker start -i <CONTAINER_NAME>`
 ### Step 2: Upload Your Dataset